 Below are two views of a wooden crate holding military surplus ammunition.
-Let's see what those markings mean.

 The lower white paper label seems to be in either Czech or Slovak, added to explain the Russian markings written in the Cyrillic script to someone who reads a language that is Slavic but written in the Latin script.